sarasteh/belly-button-challenge/README.md

 # belly-button-challenge
  In this challenge, I built an interactive dashboard to explore the Belly Button Biodiversity dataset from a provided URL and deployed the app.
 In the dashboard we have a dropdown menu to select each individual's id.
-All dempgraphic features of that individula will be displayed on the demographic box.
+All dempgraphic features of that individual will be displayed on the demographic box.
 Then the two following charts will be updated according to the selected id:

  - A horizontal bar chart to display the top 10 OTUs(operational taxonomic units) found in that individual.
  - A bubble chart that displays each sample